batespcm/theBank/README.md

 A Basic demo backend using Java for Banking

-An env.properties file is needed in your route directory and your chosen db name etc will need populating.
+An env.properties file is needed in your root directory and your chosen db name etc will need populating.

 A sample env.properties file can be found in **src/main/resources/templates/env.template** and should be copied to the root directory and renamed to env.properties.